dentonzh/Eggspress/README.md

 If you are opening Obsidian for the first time, select "Open Folder As Vault" and select the folder that contains all of your `my_`-prefixed folders.
 This will allow you to view and organize all of your Eggspress files in one place from Obsidian's interface.

-Before you proceed, you *must* change Obsidian's settings to ensure compatibility with Eggspress:
+If you're an existing Obsidian user, you will need to "Open another vault."

+At any time, you may create a new vault or select a different folder as your vault.
+You can do this by clicking the "Open Another Vault" button near the bottom-left corner of your Obsidian editor.

+In the same bottom-right grouping of icons, select the gearwheel icon to adjust your settings for Obsidian.
+Note: Obsidian settings are folder-specific.
+Modifying your settings for your workspace folder will not affect settings for your other Obsidian folders.

+The following are changes you **must** make for your Eggspress workspace folder:
-- Under *Editor*, set "Properties in documents" from "Visible" to "Source"
+- Under "Editor" tab, set "Properties in documents" to "Source"
-- Under *Files & Links,* disable "Use Wikilinks"
+- Under "Files & Links," disable "Use Wikilinks"

-We also recommend the following setting for improved image handling:
-- Under *Files & Links*, set "Default location for new attachments" to either "Same folder as current file" or "In subfolder under current folder"
+- Under "Files & Links," set "Default location for new attachments" to **either** "Same folder as current file" or "In subfolder under current folder"
-## The anatomy of a content file
+## Editing your content
-Start by opening the `my_posts` folder.
-This is where you'll keep drafts of your future posts.
-In this folder, you'll find the placeholder post with the filename `welcome-to-eggspress.md`.
-Open this file to follow along.
+Start by opening the `my_posts` folder, which contains drafts of your posts.
+In this folder, you'll find the placeholder file `welcome-to-eggspress.md`.
+You'll notice this file is structured into two parts: the frontmatter and the content.
 ### Frontmatter
-In Eggspress, files ending in `.md` will have two sections.

-The first, called the "frontmatter," contains a set of "key-value" pairs.
-These are sandwiched between two sets of dashes ("`---`").
-They include metadata and other configuration settings that tell Eggspress how to build a specific page on your site.
+The frontmatter contains a set of "key-value" pairs.
+Each one represents a data point that Eggspress uses when building your post.

+These pairs are sandwiched between two sets of dashes ("---").
+They include metadata and other post-specific preferences.

 For example, to set the title of a post, you will assign a value to the key for "title" like so: